itswadesh/anne-docs2/docs/admin-manual.md

 :::

-Now from your platform’s admin Dashboard navigate to SETTINGS CONFIGURATION PAYMENT METHOD tab and enable Stripe payment method so that your marketplace vendors can accept credit card payment.
+Now from your platform’s admin Dashboard navigate to the SETTINGS CONFIGURATION PAYMENT METHOD tab and enable the Stripe payment method so that your marketplace vendors can accept credit card payment.

 #### PayPal

 PayPal is an online payment system that makes paying for things online and sending and receiving money safe and secure.

-PayPal is now the fifth most accepted payment option after Visa, Mastercard, American Express and Discover and is available at millions of stores online.
+PayPal is now the fifth most accepted payment option after Visa, Mastercard, American Express, and Discover and is available at millions of stores online.

 ## Optional Configurations

 This section will guide you to configure some optional modules.
-This is not mandatory configurations for your marketplace but to allow you to make it more personal.
-Like you can set what will be the color of order invoice generated from your marketplace.
+This is not a mandatory configuration for your marketplace but allows you to make it more personal.
+Like you can set what will be the color of the order invoice generated from your marketplace.

 <!-- ### Full-text Search with Algolia/Configure Algolia Search

-The system has a built-in search functionality and pre-configured to enable full-text search.
-But if you’re a fan of Algolia, of course you can use your favorite search provider.
+The system has a built-in search functionality and is pre-configured to enable full-text search.
+But if you’re a fan of Algolia, of course, you can use your favorite search provider.

 Info!
 Algolia is a premium service and may cost you to use the service!
 Check the Algolia site for more info.

 To configure Algolia, you need your algolia APP ID and SECRET KEY from Algolia.
-Head to your Algolia dashboard and go to the API keys section.
+Head to your Algolia dashboard and go to the API Keys section.
 You’ll find the API keys there.
 Now open the .env file and update these keys with your values.

 - SCOUT_DRIVER=algolia
 - ALGOLIA_APP_ID=YourApplicationID